 With FDM technology, as described above, removing the object is very easy.
 After removal, the next step is to reconstruct the design errors in the final print.
 You can fill holes with epoxy resin or ABS-acetone compound.
 You will also need to polish the surfaces by sanding the surfaces or smoothing them with vapour.

 As written before, the removal of the model is a bit more complicated with SLA than with FDM because resin residues may be left behind.
 The hard residues must also be removed from the object itself.
 This can be done by placing them in a bath of isopropyl alcohol.
 This should be done carefully with gloves to protect the model from corrosive substances.
 The resulting waste should be disposed of in special containers.
 To obtain a smoother surface, you can sand or polish the surface.
-You can also use some mineral oil to hide any discoloration.
+You can also use some mineral oil to hide any discolouration.

 FDM can be set to print faster than SLA.
 However, it is a trade-off between print speed and print quality.
 To speed up the building process, you can choose to print thicker layers, for example.
 The faster you want to print, the lower the quality of the final object will be.